yichaozeng/cophy_ABC/README.md

 </p>

 ## BLenD curve as summary statistics
 This section is only intended for those interested in understanding how the newly designed summary statistics work - the user do not need to understand this to use the ABC.
-Key to this ABC approach is a new design of summary statistics - the BLenD (Branch Length Difference) curve.
-It is a density curve of $\delta$, which is defined as
+The new design of summary statistics, the BLenD (Branch Length Difference) curve, is a density curve of $\delta$. $\delta$ is defined as

 $$
 \delta=\frac{l_H-l_S}{L}